PutriAW/Predictions-of-Public-Response-to-Indonesian-Government-Policies/README.md

   * Slang Removal

 ### Modelling
- * On this project we used three data classifications SVM, MLM, NN. and NN had the best results with an accuracy of 0.72.
+ * On this project we used three data classifications SVM, MLP, NN. and NN had the best results with an accuracy of 0.72.

 | No     | Model                   | Accuracy  |
 | ------ |------------------------ | ----------|